-Only 26% of high school students volunteer, and many view it as an obligation rather than an opportunity.
-LearnServe aims to change that by teaching DC students to be the next generation of social entrepreneurs and global leaders.
-Empowering high-schoolers who have the motivation (but perhaps not the means) to make a difference, the Fellows Program guides them through the creation of their own "social venture."
-One student has launched an energy improvement initiative at her school; one founded a scholarship program for children of incarcerated parents; another mobilized teams of peers to teach a hands-on science curriculum at local elementary schools.
-LearnServe also offers summer service-learning trips to Paraguay, Zambia, and Jamaica, where students experience the day-to-day realities of life in a developing country and support ongoing development efforts in poverty, HIV/AIDS, and education (80% receive financial aid).
-Since 2004, LearnServe has engaged 500 (soon to be 560!) students at 40 DC-area schools, inspiring kids first to change their communities ... and then the world.
-You can make it happen.
+What if every high school student graduated with the vision of a leader, the tenacity of an entrepreneur, and the passion of a change-maker?
+LearnServe empowers DC-area students to become a new generation of leaders, equipped with the 21st century skills and the motivation they need to transform their communities.
+The Fellows Program teaches participating high schoolers the fundamentals of business planning and entrepreneurship, and then guides them as they create and launch their own "social ventures."
+One student founded a scholarship program for children of incarcerated parents; one mobilized teams of peers to teach a hands-on science curriculum at local elementary schools; and another launched a high school financial literacy program.
+LearnServe also offers summer service-learning trips to Paraguay, Zambia, and Jamaica, where students support ongoing development efforts in poverty, HIV/AIDS, education, and the environment (70% receive financial aid).
+Since 2004, LearnServe has engaged 800 students at nearly 50 DC-area schools, inspiring kids first to change their communities ... and then the world.
+Won’t you join them on the journey?